RegiLord/3DWalkingRobotStand/README.md

 ## Key Cog and Key

 &emsp; The core of the arm waving mechanism, we are presenting them together.
-Situated at PrintareModelare3D/MainDesign/BaseParts/KeyMechanism/MiniKey.f3d.
 The key is set into the support to ensure horizontal movement.

 <img width="842" height="525" alt="image" src="https://github.com/user-attachments/assets/bf10f90a-f4a4-4df5-bd01-b4366d402cd8" />